Nomination deadline for 2019 will be announced here.

 - The names and contact information of three supporters who will write letters of recommendation for the candidate.
 (Please have letters emailed to the award committee chair in advance, if possible.)

 - Name and contact information for the nominator, nominator’s ACM membership number, and relationship to the nominee (e.g. thesis advisor, colleague, student, etc.).

 A person may be nominated more than once, but in no more than three consecutive years.
 (After three consecutive nominations, a person may be re-nominated following a one-year hiatus.)
 For all re-nominations:

 - The nomination statement and the biographical information (CV) must be updated.

 - We recommend updating the letters of recommendation, especially if they are more than one year old.

 The current members of the Mark Weiser Award committee are:

-- Peter Druschel, Max Planck Institute for Software Systems; and
+- Peter Druschel (chair), Max Planck Institute for Software Systems;

 - Jeff Dean, Google

 Nominations (including supporting letters) should be sent to the award committee chair by email (MWAnominations@sigops.org).
-Nomination deadline for 2018 will be announced at a later time.
+Nomination deadline for 2019 will be announced here.